lalafm/python-projects/README.md

 # python-projects

-Small projects for data analysis applications
+Projects for data analysis applications

 Libraries used: